 With the launch of JointVentures.com, What are you currently doing with your domains?

-Shall they remain parked with a link to JointVentures.com or shall they be redirected to the JointVentures.com home page to generate an enquiry?
+Shall they remain parked with a link to JointVentures.com or shall they be redirected to the JointVentures.com home page to generate an inquiry?

 Is Domain Parking Dead in your opinion as you have been in the industry before parking was alive and many say it is deceased?

-How many domains do you currently own and what is your favourite domain owned?
+How many domains do you currently own and what is your favorite domain owned?

 What is your highest trafficked domain name?

 Porno.com, About 35,000 daily unique visitors.